 California is among the growing list of states that only allow “no-fault” divorces.
 However, that does not mean that one spouse’s “fault” is irrelevant to the divorce proceedings.
-In this article, we examine exactly what it means to file a no-fault divorce, and how the various factors that often lead spouses to separate come into play.
+In this article, our family law attorneys examine exactly what it means to file a no-fault divorce, and how the various factors that often lead spouses to separate come into play.

 What is a “No-Fault” Divorce?

 While some other states still recognize one spouse’s fault as grounds for the other spouse to file for divorce, California does not.
 In these other states, adultery, convictions for certain crimes, and domestic violence are all justification for filing a fault-based divorce.

 California, however, is purely a “no-fault” state.
 This means that all divorce filings must be based upon either:

 - Irreconcilable differences, or

 The law defines an irreconcilable difference as an, “irremediable breakdown of the marriage.”
 In order to obtain a divorce for irreconcilable differences, you must be able to demonstrate to the court that there are, “substantial reasons for not continuing the marriage and which make it appear that the marriage should be dissolved.”